 A very intriguing landmark in Milos is the 1st century AD Christian Catacombs!
-They are found in a very steep hill, 150 meters above sea surface, near Plaka village.
+They are found in a very steep hill, 150 meters above the sea surface, near Plaka village.
 They are among the three oldest and most important Christian secret burial sites, along with the ones in Rome and Jerusalem.

-Another historical place visitors should not miss is Kastro quarter on top of Plaka village.
+Another historical place visitors should not miss is the Kastro quarter on top of Plaka village.
 This is a Medieval town, famous for its lovely architecture with beautiful courtyards and paved alleys.

-Last, but not least, one of the must see parts of Milos is its impressive volcano.
+Last, but not least, one of the must-see parts of Milos is its impressive volcano.
 The volcano, now dormant but still active, has created the strange geology of Milos landscape and has given to the island an extraordinary beauty.
 You can visit the two surviving craters in Firiplaka and Trachylas.

-All in all, truth is the reasons you’ll fall in love with Milos Greece are not just 4.
+All in all, the truth is the reasons you’ll fall in love with Milos Greece are not just 4.